 Describe your competitive advantages and disadvantages with specific examples.
 In other words, name the competition.
 It may surprise you to know how few people actually think about the impact competition has on your business and direction.

 Compare past planning processes with current ones.
 Some organizations have had very bad strategic plans or poor execution of plans, which can give you a bad rap among employees.
 If you are not specific about how this year is different from the past, you may have a tsunami of resistance against your planning before you have even begun to change it.
 Get ahead of the resistance by naming the difference.

 7. Connect employees to the plan

-Describe how this strategic plan differs from ones in the past.
+Describe how this strategic plan differs from one in the past.
 If you went out to employees with surveys, make sure they understand how they participated in the creation of the plan.
 Making connection points with employees will help find a mental place for them to store the information you are sharing.
 Without this many companies disconnect with their people and it directly impacts employee engagement.
-Dow Corning uses a matrix that focuses on Intellectual Understanding and Emotional Commitment of their employees.
+Dow Corning uses a matrix that focuses on the Intellectual Understanding and Emotional Commitment of their employees.
 Those that are high in both are considered Champions.
 If you execute your communication plan well you are more likely to develop Champions within your organization.